proj-jra/phpProject_FinalWeek/README.md

 ## Acknowledgements

  - [readme.so](readme.so) for helping me out with making this readme
- - LE SERRAFIM (Source Music)'s 2023 Seasons Greetings for the ID Photos & Mockup information.
+ - LE SERRAFIM (Source Music)'s (2023 Seasons Greetings) for the ID Photos & other Mockup information.

-   [I do not claim the photos and used as my own.
-Im just a fan of the group. ]
+   [I do not claim the photos and other data used as my own.
+Im just a fan of the group.]